thenakliman/if/README.md

 People comes up with argument, what if statements in `if else` are large block of code.
 Well, we should take large `if else` blocks in methods because they are doing one and only one thing and it very cohesive piece of code.
-How can i say this? because that's the reason they belong together in the block otherwise you would have taken them out of blocks above or below.
+How can i say this? because that's the reason they belong together in the block otherwise you would have taken them out of blocks, above or below.
 You must be thinking, why are we discussion it here?
 Because this library implicitly(syntax will be difficult) makes you, to refactor large `if else` code in methods.
-If you have large block of codes
+If you have large block of code, the syntax will make you think about refactoring.

-    ```
     void doSomething() {
        statement0
        If.isTrue(condition)